WARNING: This review contains images which some readers may find offensive and/or disturbing.

 Final Verdict.

-While there are better games on the market, Predator: Hunting Grounds is just plain campy fun, and I always enjoy my time when playing it, even if that time is swiftly ended by a maxed-level Predator who wipes an entire time of low-level players, you live (or die) and learn, and a well-coordinated fireteam is a good match for a skilled predator regardless of loadout or experience.
+Predator: Hunting Grounds is a must for fans of the franchise and a recommended purchase for fans of asymmetrical PvP titles.
+While there are better games on the market, Predator: Hunting Grounds is just plain campy fun, and I always enjoy my time when playing it, even if that time is swiftly ended by a maxed-level Predator who wipes an entire team of low-level players.
+You live (or die) and learn, and a well-coordinated Fireteam is a good match for a skilled Predator regardless of loadout or experience.

 Richard Robins